Not Everyone Needs A Moisturiser, According To This Skin Expert

 Paula said that sun damage (for example pigmentation, fine lines and leathery skin) is repairable to an extent, but it's like smoking.
 "If you stop smoking, can you help your lung return to some level of health?
 Yes, but never back to the way a non-smoker's lungs will be.
 You can never return your skin back to the way it was before it was repeatedly exposed to the sun," said Paula.

 Your first port of call would be to avoid the sun where you can.
-In the evening, try a retinol treatment like Clinical 1% Retinol Treatment, £55, which can help to minimise the sun-induced skin gripes mentioned above.
+In the evening, try a retinol treatment, which can help to minimise the sun-induced skin gripes mentioned above.
 If you're using any retinol skincare products, always apply a high factor SPF during the day, as the ingredient can make skin sensitive to sunlight and worsen skin issues.